-Effective August 9, 2018, USCIS updated policy regarding Unlawful Presence, which increases potential consequences for F-1/J-1 students who violate their status.
+Effective August 9, 2018, U.S. Citizenship and Immigration Services (USCIS) updated their policy regarding Unlawful Presence, which increases potential consequences for F-1/J-1 students who violate their status.
 The best way to avoid these consequences is to make sure you properly maintain your F-1/J-1 status while you are a student and during any F-1/J-1 post-completion training periods.
 Unlawful presence days begin accruing from the day you violated status and can impact your ability to return to the U.S. in the future, including 3 or 10 year bars on re-entry (dependent on number of days accrued).

 - 3 year bar: You accrue more than 180 unlawful presence days but less than 1 year of unlawful presence during a single stay and before the commencement of any removal proceedings.